stadium-software/repeater-datagrid/README.md

 # DataGrid Repeater <!-- omit in toc -->
 Using this module, you can configure a *Repeater* control to create a DataGrid that looks and works similar to the standard Stadium *DataGrid* control.
-Use this module to display data from data sources that contyain too many records to display in the standard (client-side) Stadium DataGrid.
+Use this module to display data from data sources that contain too many records to display in the standard (client-side) Stadium DataGrid.

 **Notable features**
 - Configurable page size